Close

 One of the largest Turkish contractor conglomerates, ENKA Construction, announced Thursday that its U.K. subsidiary has purchased a major commercial property in London for approximately £186 million ($248.24 million).

 According to a disclosure filed with the Public Disclosure Platform (KAP), the acquisition covers the Park House office building, which spans roughly 18,000 square meters.
-The property is located in a prime area of the British capital and is currently leased to several high-profile tenants, including international consultancy and technology firms, it said.
+The property is located in a prime area of the British capital and is currently leased to several high-profile tenants, including international consultancy and technology firms, the company said.

 After the announcement, ENKA shares on Borsa Istanbul rose by more than 1% before giving up their gains later in the session.